dlewismcr/BE-ncnews/README.md

 ## Acknowledgments

-All the tutors at Northcoders, Manchester, UK.
+All of the tutors at Northcoders, Manchester, UK.